 Human organs are like machines in that their performance can be quantified to determine if they are executing their functions as expected.
 Tests such as EEG involve attaching electrodes to the head or directly to the brain as a way of measuring and analyzing electrical signals as they move through the brain.

-Uncertainties And Outcomes
+Uncertainties And Outcomes Of Screening Tests

-Nearly all tests performed have some dangers associated with them although the degree varies widely.
+Nearly all screening tests performed have some dangers associated with them although the degree varies widely.
 Exposure to X-rays increases the probability of mutations such as cancer, while MRI machines have been known to injure people because they literally pull on any hidden metal that is in the human body.

 The outcomes of medical tests are analyzed based on statistical ranges which means that tests will not always be 100% accurate because not everyone fits within the accepted average ranges.